Hans-Jürgen Goßner

-Hans-Jürgen Goßner (born 17 November 1970) is a German politician serving as a member of the Landtag of Baden-Württemberg since 2021.
-In the 2025 federal election, he was elected as a member of the Bundestag.
+Hans-Jürgen Goßner (born 17 November 1970) is a German Alternative for Germany (AfD) politician who had served as a member of the Landtag of Baden-Württemberg since the 2021 Baden-Württemberg state election.

+In the 2025 federal election, he was elected via AfD state list as a member of the 21st Bundestag.

+Sandro Scheer, his 2021 proxy candidate in the state parliament constituency of Göppingen (district), on 1 April 2025 became his successor in the state parliament.